salgadopietrini/react-cv/README.md

-# react-cv is my cv rendered as a React APP.
+# react-cv is my cv rendered as a React App.

 Mostly composed of static react components.
 Uses Material UI to all the stylings.
 Inspired on linkedIn styles and formats.
 Fully responsive.